All Sessions

 Elevating Voices: Supporting Women in Fundraising and Alumni Engagement Roles

 While women hold the majority of professional staff roles in higher education advancement, their voices are largely absent from the literature describing talent management practices and individual career journeys of professionals in the field.
 This presentation will describe the findings of a research study that explored the lived experiences of women in fundraising and alumni engagement roles.
 By centering women’s stories, this research highlights the relationship between gender and advancement work, the factors influencing job-related decisions, and challenges to gender equality in the field.
-Following a discussion of this study’s findings, participants will have the opportunity to engage in a dialogue about actionable strategies to create a more inclusive and supportive work environment for women in the field.
+Following a discussion of this study’s findings, participants will have the opportunity to engage in a dialogue about actionable strategies to create a more inclusive and supportive work environment in the field.

 Speakers: Lauren Villanueva, Vice President, Alumni Engagement and Annual Giving, Syracuse University